teachingaway/teachingaway.github.io/_posts/2014-09-24-jekyll-blog-like-a-hacker.md

 ---
 layout: post
 title: "Blog Like a Hacker: Lawyer Edition."
-summary: "Jekyll and Github reflect our values as a firm - simplicity, efficiency, technology and collaboration."
+summary: "Jekyll and Github reflect our values as a firm - simplicity, efficiency, and open source collaboration."
 tags: [software]
 author: adler
 image: